UrbanTechIO/Laifen/README.md

 This is a work in progress project, intended to integrate Laifen wave toothbrush to Home assistant.

-This version will provide the following sensors:
+It will provide the following sensors:
 - Status Sensor
 - Mode sensor
 - Vibration Strength